-More and more over 60s are using online dating
+More over 60s are online dating

-This is according to our study with Imperial College London which suggests that while only 12% of those aged 65 to 85 currently use online dating sites, by 2050 almost 80% will do so.
+This is according to our study with Imperial College London, which suggests that while only 12% of those aged 65 to 85 currently use online dating sites, by 2050 almost 80% will do so.

-Online dating is safer than you may think
+Online dating is safe

-Older generations may worry about the safety of online dating.
+You may worry about the safety of online dating.
 My advice would be to invest in a reputable and secure dating site like eharmony as we specialise in compatibility-matching.

 Only try online dating if you’re ready